cmpd6/cmpd6.github.io/index.md

 ### Registration fees

 Registration fees include coffee breaks, lunches and a reception.
+Registration is now open through the PIMS [website here](https://www.pims.math.ca/scientific-event/230523-cmpd).
+Please note that the PIMS website does not allow to specify dietary restrictions; if you wish to make one known, please email the details to [mailto:comp.math.pop.dyn.6@gmail.com](comp.math.pop.dyn.6@gmail.com) with the title [Dietary restrictions].

 <style>
     table th + th { border-left:2px solid black; }